 https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEhl4E2egr0OLjWFGbk6nyPjVG9poWW61Z9FbIEJ__ZjVDqR353xlq-JMOG9IK6RlHNPxIuutU7E40e0P-bod9hXed-TOecM6Mr0Qnk3DvYaT9ZSaQIYtU8EAbHclyLmcxGq_ECqtgL1BF2r/s1600/Venice+-+San+Marco+Basilica+Triumphal+Quadriga+Replicas+1036.jpg

-The Quadriga is a sculpture of four bronze horses that sits at the front of the Basilica di San Marco.
-When the Venetians sacked Constantinople in 1204, they took the Quadriga from Constantinople to Venice, where it was used as exterior decoration for the Basilica di San Marco.
+Constantinople to Venice, where it was used as exterior decoration for the Basilica di San Marco.
 Today, a replica of the Quadriga sits at the front of the Basilica di San Marco.
-The original Quadriga is held within the basilica for preservation.
+The

 *Information from Katy Smith Abbott lecture